Barb and Dave's Family Website |

 The trip today was mostly a scenic drive around a portion of the island.
 And the vistas did not disappoint anyone.
 One turn of the road brought a vista more spectacular than the last.
 So there was a lot of sunlight off the water, cloud formations, and green hills with white houses.
 For some video, click here.

-Mostly the day was craggy vistas, towering hills, some late blooming heather, and the shimmering sea.
 So this is our last night here on the Isle of Skye.

 I would highly recommend a trip here.